sbernauer/breakwater/README.md

 # Performance

-:warning: The figures below are outdated.
-The performance of breakwater has increased significant in the meantime.
-I sadly don't have access to the server any more to run the benchmarks - happy about any figures for a beefy system.
-At GPN 21 we were able to reach 80 Gbit/s (40 via network and 40 via loopback) on a 20 core/40 thread system while serving > 500 connections :)

 ## Laptop

+:warning: The figures for breakwater below are outdated.
+The performance of breakwater has increased significant in the meantime, but I don't have access to the Laptop any more.
+See the [Server section](#server) below for up-to-date performance numbers.

 My Laptop has a `Intel(R) Core(TM) i7-8850H CPU @ 2.60GHz` (6 Cores/12 Threads) and 2 DDR4 RAM modules with 16 GB each and 2667 MT/s.
 The Pixelflut-server and Pixelflut-client [Sturmflut](https://github.com/TobleMiner/sturmflut) both run on my Laptop using 24 connections.
 These are the results of different Pixelflut servers: